-1. Avoid a "Jekyll-and-Hyde" Neighborhood
+Avoid a "Jekyll-and-Hyde" Neighborhood

 High Traffic Could Mean Lower Value

 As you're driving the streets of the neighborhood, be sure to note if the home you're interested in is in a secluded section that's more private or if it's in a high-traffic area.
 This may seem trivial, but the truth is it matters quite a bit.

-3. Don't Be Afraid to Get "Touchy-Feely"
+Don't Be Afraid to Get "Touchy-Feely"

 If all looks good at this point, you should schedule a home viewing.
 When inside the home, be sure to do more than look around.
 Now's the time to find out if there's anything that needs repair or may be a major problem down the road.

-4. Follow the Drip
+Test the Water & Follow the Drip

 Last, but certainly not least, assess the roof of the home.
 This means the exterior as well as the interior.
 Getting a ladder may not be necessary, but considering the investment you're about to make, it's not a bad idea.

-Inside the home, look for water stains where the walls meet the ceiling.
-This is proof of a leaky roof.
+- Inside the house, look for water stains where the walls meet the ceiling.
+This could indicate a leaky roof.